Quarkyonic or baryquark matter? On the dynamical generation of momentum space shell structure

 \paragraph{\bf Introduction.}

 The concept of quarkyonic matter~\cite{McLerran:2007qj}, inspired by the expected QCD properties in the large $N_c$ limit, is a realization of quark-hadron duality where both degrees of freedom appear as quasiparticles.
-It envisions the existence of a quark-baryon mixture with a mixed phase in momentum space consistent with the Pauli exclusion principle.
-The hallmark feature of quarkyonic matter is the momentum shell structure: a Fermi sea of quasi-free, ``deconfined'' quarks surrounded by a shell of confined baryons~(Fig.~\ref{fig:shell}).
+It envisions the existence of a quark-baryon mixture with a mixed phase in momentum space which is consistent with the Pauli exclusion principle.
+The hallmark feature of quarkyonic matter is that excitations around the Fermi surface are baryonic, which could be realized by imposing a shell structure in the momentum space: a Fermi sea of quasi-free, ``deconfined'' quarks surrounded by a shell of confined baryons~(Fig.~\ref{fig:shell}a).

 One can imagine how the momentum shell structure emerges dynamically~\cite{McLerran:2018hbz}.
 At small baryon densities, the matter is purely baryonic, reflecting that, at fixed baryon density, the energy per baryon of a free gas of nucleons is smaller than that of constituent quarks.
 As the baryon density is increased, the hard-core repulsive interactions between nucleons become important and make the appearance of a quark Fermi sea more favorable relative to pure nucleon matter~\cite{Jeong:2019lhv}.
 The matter consists primarily of quarks at large baryon densities, with an increasingly thin baryon shell~\cite{McLerran:2018hbz,Jeong:2019lhv}.
 The resulting equation of state exhibits a soft-hard evolution, with the speed of sound containing a peak exceeding the conformal limit, in line with neutron star phenomenology~\cite{Tews:2018kmu,Fujimoto:2019hxv,Tan:2020ics,Altiparmak:2022bke}.
 Various extensions and applications of this picture were studied in recent years~\cite{Han:2019bub,Sen:2020peq,Duarte:2020xsp,Zhao:2020dvu,Cao:2020byn,Duarte:2020kvi,Fukushima:2020cmk,Sen:2020qcd,Duarte:2021tsx}, as well as how such state of matter may emerge~\cite{Philipsen:2019qqm,Kovensky:2020xif,Kojo:2021ugu}.